huberomrodrigues13/Simple-Memory-Calculator/README.md

 # Simple-Memory-Calculator
-A CLI  built simple calculator that saves previously inputted responses and answers!
+A CLI-built simple calculator that saves previously inputted responses and answers!

 ## About
 It checks for incorrect responses and takes in simple operations lik +, -, / and *.